Carl W. Christensen, M.D., PhD

 She is a member of the American Association of Nurse Practitioners, Michigan Council of Nurse Practitioners, and an Associate Member of the American Society of Addiction Medicine.

-She lives in the Ann Arbor area with her husband Carl, has one son, two grandchildren, three dogs and two rescue cats.
+She lives in Canton with her husband Carl, has one son, two grandchildren, two dogs and two rescue cats.
 In their free time, they enjoy hiking and biking, reading and spending time at their lake house in northern Michigan.